Netcash-ZA/PayNow-CSCart4/README.md

 We welcome your feedback.

-Please contact Sage Pay South Africa with any questions or issues.
+Please contact Netcash South Africa with any questions or issues.